WoldringLabMSU/AP-LASR/README.md

 - allows users to specify the number of times the function "Post_MAFFT_Processing" iterates over the raw alignment to generate the final dataset.
 Each iteation will remove a large number of sequences, more if the different input sequecnes are dissimilar.
 Default is 2.

 `-t`
--   specifies the new threshold, expressed as a decimal.
+-   specifies the library generation threshold, expressed as a decimal.

-`RemakeLibrareies`
+`-o`, or `--outgroup`
+-  allows users to provide an outgroup via a FASTA file, which will be included in the final sequence alignment for tree rooting, etc.

+As briefly described above, there are three other modes for AP-LASR, with each having specific options.

+`RemakeLibraries`
-- mode will generate new combinatorial libraries from ancestral proteins of a previous ASR run with a specified threshold confidence.
+- This mode will generate new combinatorial libraries from ancestral proteins of a previous ASR run with a specified threshold confidence.
 This will allow generation of a library with a different size than what was generated with the default threshold confidences.
 Specify the directory where the ASR results of interest are stored.
+-  `RemakeLibraries`-specific options:
+    - specify the directory where the results of interest are stored with the `-n` flag.
+    - a new threshold may be defined with the `-t` option
+    - `-A` or `--AltAll`
+        -  will make libraries in an "Alt-All" mode, which gives one highly mutated alternative sequence for each ancestor.
+No threshold should be specified if this mode is used.

 `MakeFigures`
-- mode will generate figures from ASR data of a previous ASR run - specify the directory where the results of interest are stored.
+- This mode will generate figures from ASR data of a previous ASR run
+- specify the directory where the results of interest are stored with the `-n` flag.

+`Assist`
+- This mode gives more detailed help than just `-h` would.

-## Other Helpful Examples
+## Helpful Examples

 `python3 APLASR.py RemakeLibraries -n ASR_RUN_10_7_23 -t 0.085`